| CloserLook > Romans > Romans 2:17 to 3:20 |

 they make them fringes in the borders of their garments throughout their

-generations, and that they put upon the fringe of the borders a ribband of blue: This special border was a visual aid, to remind them that they where a heavenly people.
+blue: This special border was a visual aid to remind them that they were a heavenly people.
 Do you know what the scribes and Pharisees did?

-works they do for to be seen of men: they make broad their phylacteries,
+works they do for to be seen of men: they make broad their phylacteries, and

-and enlarge the borders of their garments, Yes, they
+enlarge the borders of their garments, Yes, they

-were very concerned with the impression they made on the people, but
+were very concerned with the impression they made on the people, but none of it

-none of it impressed God.
+impressed God.

 He gives us

-the bottom line, in Rom.
-2:28-29, "For he is not a Jew, which
+the bottom line in Romans 2:28-29, "For he is not a Jew, which is one

-flesh: "For he is not a Jew, which is one outwardly" --- what a shocker that was!
+outwardly; neither is that circumcision, which is outward in the flesh: "For he is not a Jew, which is one outwardly."
+What a shocker that was!
 All this outward show hadn't amounted to a hill of beans.
-It was the heart that really mattered to God, and
+It was the heart that really mattered to God, and it was the heart that He was describing in Romans 2:21 when He said, "Thou therefore which teachest another, teachest thou not thyself? thou that preachest a man should not steal, dost thou steal?"
+Certainly, the scribes and Pharisees weren't breaking into people's houses

 And Jesus brought that out into the open in Mark 7:9-13 "And he said unto them,

-Full well ye reject the commandment of God, that ye may keep your own tradition.
-In so many words, they were saying "if you don’t want to take care of your parents, you can give the money to the temple, and have a clear conscience about it."
-They called it a tradition, but God called it stealing. ~ ~ ~ ~ ~ ~ Back to Rom.2:22 "Thou that sayest a man
+tradition.
+In so many words, they were saying, If you don’t want to take care of your parents, you can give the money to the temple, and have a clear conscience about it.
+They called it a tradition, but God called it stealing. ~ ~ ~ ~ ~ ~ Back to Romans 2:22 "Thou that sayest a man should

-should not commit adultery, dost thou commit adultery?"
+not commit adultery, dost thou commit adultery?"

-Here again, we must remember that God is looking at the heart.
+Here again we must remember that God is looking at the heart.

 And if you want to see adultery the way God sees it, you should listen

-to Jesus’ words, in Matt.5:28 ---"whosoever looketh on a woman to lust
+to Jesus’ words, in Matthew 5:28 ---"whosoever looketh on a woman to lust after her hath committed

-after her hath committed adultery with her already in his heart".
+adultery with her already in his heart.”

 Of course,

-that's not to say they weren’t guilty of the actual act, for the
+that's not to say they weren’t guilty of the actual act, for the one often leads to

-one often leads to the other.
+the other.

 ~ ~ ~ ~ ~ ~